 Trust is the foundation of group effectiveness.
 One way to define trust is as the assured reliance on someone’s character, ability, strength or honesty.
 Without trust, the free flow of ideas and opinions, which are essential to productivity and problem solving, can’t exist.
 In order to build high levels of trust, you have to take some risks.
 This is true whether you are the leader or a member of the team.

 We all have a baseline level of trust we offer in a new situation.
 Some of us trust first and adjust if we’re wrong.
 Others are skeptical and wait for signs of trustworthiness.
 And others fall somewhere in the middle.
-All by themselves, these differences, if unnoticed, can trigger questions of trustworthiness from the beginning, simply because of how much they each mean we are willing to risk.
+All by themselves, these differences, if unnoticed, can trigger questions of trustworthiness from the beginning.
+This is due to the assumptions we make when your willingness to risk is different than mine.

 One of the most important skills for supervisors to have is the ability to select the right person for the job.
 Hiring the wrong person is expensive in terms of time, money and the morale of the new hire, as well as his or her team mates.
 Since it’s much easier to never have hired someone than to deal with a bad hire, it’s worth learning a few techniques that will help prevent it from happening in the first place.